markjivko/kronup-php/docs/Api/UsersApi.md

 ## `updateRole()`

-> Users Update the user model
+> Update the user model

 {: .new-title }
 > #️⃣ Execute example in terminal